 At 67, lead plaintiff Marie Scott is the oldest of the six prisoners in the suit, having been incarcerated since 1973.

-Scott was sexually and physically abused as a child, according to the complaint, which says she was just 9 when she turned to alcohol to cope with her trauma.
+Scott was sexually and physically abused as a child, according to the petition, which says she was just 9 when she turned to alcohol to cope with her trauma.
 By 14, she was smoking marijuana, and by 16 abusing heroin.
 Three years later, Scott was high on pills while serving as the lookout in the robbery of a gas station.

 Her co-defendant killed the station attendant but has since been granted parole and released from prison because he was just 16 years old at the time of the crime, thus qualifying for relief after the Supreme Court ruled against mandatory life sentences for juvenile offenders in the 2012 case Miller v.
 Alabama.